By Sam Iontton -30/03/2021

 Without de-cluttering, keeping a house tidy and organised can be an impossible task.
 Depending on the size of your home and your storage options, you may have to be ruthless.
 To ensure you don’t overwhelm yourself, sort through one room at a time.
 Unpack all of your possessions and only put back what you’ve used in the last 12 months.
 Unless it has significant sentimental value, any unused items should either be thrown out, sold or donated to free up valuable space for the things you love.

-Keeping your house tidy and organised can be challenging, especially without the appropriate storage and shelving.
+Keeping your house tidy and organised can be challenging, especially without the appropriate storage furniture.
 Make sure you have a variety of storage to suit your different needs, from storing smaller everyday items to large, rarely used appliances.
 Vertical storage works brilliantly in smaller homes, making full use of available space from floor to ceiling.
 But don’t underestimate the value of cheap storage jars and drawer organisers in helping you keep your drawers and cupboards in order.

 Having a ‘shoes off’ rule indoors will prevent mud and dirt from being trampled through the house and help to keep your floors cleaner for longer.
 But if your hallway resembles a children’s soft play area, chances are you need some practical shoe storage.
 A shoe rack bench will help keep your shoes tidy while creating a place for children to put their shoes on.
 Or, if space is limited, you can hide an over the door shoe rack away behind a cupboard door.